- How much sleep does my child need?

 Exercise throughout the day

 We know everyone’s home situation is different but wherever possible, make your child’s bedroom a really attractive chill-out zone.
 Your child misbehaving at bedtime is going to be reduced if they feel safe and relaxed in their bedroom.
-We’re not talking full rebuild, we’re talking small changes like a fluffy blanket, night light, room temperature, and lack of distraction like toys.
+We’re not talking full rebuild, we’re talking small changes like duvet cover, night light, room temperature and lack of distraction like toys.

 What do you do when your 4 year old won't go to bed?

 Bedtime for 4 year-old children can be one of the most challenging.
-They’ve become more assertive, little people in their own right, and can be amazingly stubborn (blame their other parents’ genes obviously! 😆) Again, the answer to this is communication and all the things mentioned in the previous section.
+They’ve become more assertive, little people in their own right and can be amazingly stubborn (blame their other parents’ genes obviously! 😆) They have just started primary school and this means big changes for them.
+Again, the answer to this is communication and all the things mentioned in the previous section.

 In addition to this, as they are growing, maybe they no longer need that nap during the day.
 Are they going through a growth spurt?
 You may have to try some new strategies from the ones that used to work as they get bigger.
 Perhaps start a new big boy or girl routine and let them know they can now do things they couldn’t before because they’re getting bigger: going to bed half an hour later or more reading time.
 Whatever helps you to distract them from battle before bedtime for 4-year old children!